There are some prerequisites that need to be completed before you deploy ArcGIS Indoors Web:

 Configure portal access to services

 Access to Indoors Web is controlled by the sharing permissions on the app’s services.
 You can share the services the app uses to anyone who needs to use the app.
 If the services are not set to be shared with everyone, the app will ask people to sign in with their portal credentials, and they will not be able to use the app until they do.
 If all services are shared with everyone, anyone can use the app without signing in.
+Additionally, Indoors Web uses the Enterprise portal's default print service.
+Ensure that the sharing permissions are appropriately configured for people that use the app.

 You need to license Indoors Web for your portal.